 Malai Sontheimer BAc MBAcC Dip Psychosynthesis Counselling MBACP

 Malai Sontheimer holds a Diploma for Therapeutic Counselling.
 She trained at the Institute for Psychosynthesis in London from 1988 to 1991 and is a member of the British Association for Counselling and Psychotherapy (MBACP).
-Malai has also trained in the Option method; a cognitive, behavioral approach which helps people look at their belief systems, attitudes and judgments.
-She has 20 years of experience working in private practice, mainly with individuals.
-Malai also has a wealth of life experience.
+Malai has also trained in Internal Family Systems, short IFS.
+She has compledted all 3 levels of IFS.
+She has over 30 years of experience working in private practice, Malai also has a wealth of life experience.

-She has a lot of experience in working with teenagers and young people, as well as people who lack confidence, are depressed, anxious, angry, self-critical, traumatized etc. She has worked with many parents, as well as parents of children with special needs, people with special needs, people who have retired, as well as people diagnosed with cancer and other serious diseases.
+She has worked with people who lack confidence, are depressed, anxious, angry, self-critical, traumatized etc. She has worked with many parents, as well as parents of children with special needs, people with special needs, people who have retired, as well as people diagnosed with cancer and other serious diseases.